 It means if they follow your advice (stopped whatever rebellious actions they were doing), then, do not make things hard for them.

-Based on all the above divine concepts in Quran, and the meaning of the words used by God in 4:34, the following translation of 4:34 should be adopted for clear understanding of God’s teaching in the verse.
+Based on all the above divine concepts in the Quran, and the meaning of the words used by God in 4:34, the following translation of 4:34 should be adopted for clear understanding of God’s teaching in the verse:

-[Quran 4:35] If you fear that separation is approaching regarding that couple (a couple fears separation) you shall appoint an arbitrator from his family and an arbitrator from her family; if they decide to reconcile, God will help them get together.
-God is Omniscient, Cognizant.
+[4:35] And if you have feared separation between two of them (a couple), then you shall appoint an arbitrator from his family and an arbitrator from her family; if they both wish reconciliation, God will cause reconciliation between both of them (a couple).
+Indeed, God has been Knower, Cognizant.

 The same word, ‘nushoozan’ used for rebellion in 4:34 is also used in 4:128, and the same approach is recommended by God: an AMICABLE effort should be made for reconciliation.